What to see

-With the “color±” button you can switch to other colours and observe the respective opponent colour.
+With the colour pickers you can switch to other colours and observe the respective opponent colour.
 [Remember to fixate for a while because the adaptation to the previous colour subsists for several seconds.]
 It may surprise you that the complementary colour to red is not green (as mentioned in many textbooks), but blue-green.
-The colour pickers further down let you explore the full range of colours, including the effect of the background colour.

 The temporal presentation enhances the well-known afterimage in complementary colour.